andycroll/andycroll.com/_posts/2018/2018-08-19-use-the-presence-method.md

   credit: 'Stefano Pollio'
 ---

-Active Support takes a lot flak for because it adds methods to core Ruby libraries, most notably patching a lot of functionality into Ruby's `Object` class.
+Active Support takes a lot flak because it adds methods to core Ruby libraries, most notably patching a lot of functionality into Ruby's `Object` class.

 Every object in Ruby is a subclass of `Object`, thus if you add methods to it, you're adding them to _every_ object in your code.

-Have a look at the documentation [for the enhancements in Active Support](https://api.rubyonrails.org/classes/Object.html#method-i-presence) to find out more.
+Have a look at [the documentation for the enhancements in Active Support](https://api.rubyonrails.org/classes/Object.html#method-i-presence) to find out more.

 One of these methods is `#presence`, which I don't see used as much as the more familiar `#blank?` and `#present?`.